padasch/tree_mortality_french_nfi/README.md

-# Flush to Crush: Climate-Driven Tree Mortality Analysis
+# Analysis of Tree Mortality Drivers across France

 This repository contains the data processing, feature engineering, and machine learning analysis code for our study: